fred-r-perso/lwfsm/docs/README.md

 ## Github updates

-This is handled via build_docs.sh
+This is handled via 'build_docs.sh'.

-The 'gh-pages' is updating when pushon on 'develop' or 'master'.
+The 'gh-pages' site is updated when a commit is pushed on 'develop' or 'master'.